Talysh language: History

 The origin of the name Talysh is not clear but is likely to be quite old.
 The name of the people appears in early Arabic sources as Al-Taylasân and in Persian as Tâlišân and Tavâliš, which are plural forms of Tâliš.
 Northern Talysh (in the Republic of Azerbaijan) was historically known as Tâlish-i Guštâsbi.
 Talysh has always been mentioned with Gilan or Muqan.
-Writing in the 1330s AP, Hamdallah Mostowfi calls the language of Gushtaspi (covering the Caspian border region between Gilan to Shirvan) a Pahlavi language connected to the language of Gilan.
+Writing in the 1330s AD, Hamdallah Mostowfi calls the language of Gushtaspi (covering the Caspian border region between Gilan to Shirvan) a Pahlavi language connected to the language of Gilan.
 Although there are no confirmed records, the language called in Iranian linguistics as Azari can be the antecedent of both Talysh and Tati.
 Miller's (1953) hypothesis that the Âzari of Ardabil, as appears in the quatrains of Shaikh Safi, was a form of Talysh was confirmed by Henning (1954).
 In western literature the people and the language are sometimes referred to as Talishi, Taleshi or Tolashi.
 Generally speaking, written documents about Taleshi are rare.

 The first information about the Talysh language in Russian can be found in Volume X of Strachevsky's "Encyclopedic Dictionary" ("Справочный энциклопедический словарь"), published in St. Petersburg in 1848.
 The work says:

 "The Talysh dialect is one of the six main dialects of Persian.
 It is used in the Talysh khanate and is probably the homeland of that language.
 Due to its grammatical and lexicographic forms, this language is noticeably different from other dialects.
 Except for the addition of the plural suffix "un", it is peculiar and is not derived from any Pahlavi or any other language.
 This language puts all relative pronouns before the noun, and the pronouns themselves are original in it.

 The second information about the Talysh language is provided by Ilya Berezin, a professor at Kazan University, in Russian, but not in Russian, but in French.
 In 1853, Berezin's book on Persian grammar was published in Kazan.
 In the same year, his book "Recherches sur les dialectes persans" was published in Kazan.
 Experts still refer to this work as the first work of Russian Iranians in the field of Iranian dialectology.
 He used the "Talysh" songs given in A. Khodzko's work.
 IN Berezin's work consists of two parts - a grammatical essay and songs from A. Khodzko's work.
 IN Berezin writes that he conducted his research on Iranian dialects on the basis of materials he personally collected and studied, but does not write anywhere with whom, when and in what area he collected them.
 In the work, Talysh words are distorted.
 IN Berezin writes about the quartets taken from the work of A. Khodzko: